Texas Knifemakers’ Guild Membership Procedures 2017 Membership Year

 Acceptance of Members

-Persons who complete the online membership application form, meet the membership criteria for the level of membership at which they apply, and pay the yearly dues will be granted membership until December 31 of the current year.
+Persons who complete the online membership application form, meet the membership criteria for the level of membership at which they apply, and pay the yearly dues will be granted membership for a full calendar year from the date dues were paid.
 Persons who apply incorrectly will have their dues refunded.

 Membership Levels and Dues